A Hybrid Algorithm for Systems of Non-interacting Particles with an External Potential: Hybrid discretization

-The main goal here is to develop a hybrid algorithm that overcomes the restriction of requiring enough particles per cell.
-The basic idea of the hybrid algorithm is to apply a particle-based method in the regions of the domain where the number density approximation becomes very small or in the regions where a higher fidelity particle representation is required.
+The main goal here is to develop a hybrid algorithm that overcomes the restriction of requiring \NewOld{a sufficiently large number of}{ enough} particles per cell.
+The basic idea of the hybrid algorithm is to apply a particle-based method in the regions of the domain where the number density \RevOut{approximation} becomes very small or in the regions where a higher fidelity particle representation is required.
 The construction of the hybrid algorithm will be based on the adaptive mesh and algorithm refinement (AMAR) approach introduced in \cite{garcia1999adaptive} and extended to stochastic systems in \cite{bell2007algorithm,donev2010hybrid}.
 Adopting this type of approach, we can treat regions where the particle density is very small (or zero) accurately and ensure positivity of the solution.
-The algorithm here generalizes the one-dimensional algorithm in \cite{ALEXANDER2002} to multiple spatial dimensions and incorporates dynamic refinement.
+The algorithm here generalizes the one-dimensional algorithm in \cite{ALEXANDER2002} to multiple spatial dimensions, includes an external potential, and incorporates dynamic refinement.

 AMAR is similar to an adaptive mesh refinement algorithm.
 In an adaptive mesh algorithm, regions requiring additional resolution are identified and a finer mesh is used in those regions.
 In AMAR, one switches to a higher-fidelity model in regions requiring more ``resolution" instead of refining the spatial mesh.
 In the AMAR approach, a description of the solution in terms of the SPDE is maintained over the entire domain while particle regions are defined only where needed.
 Once the system is initialized the evolution of the system is a three step process.
 First, the SPDE region is advanced over the entire domain using Eq. (\ref{eq:cont}).
 The SPDE region is then used to supply boundary conditions to advance the particle region.
 Finally, when both regions have been advanced in time, a synchronization operation is performed to construct a composite solution to the system.